react-native-community/directory/README.md

 - #### `web`
   **(boolean)** - can be used with [`react-native-web`](https://github.com/necolas/react-native-web).
 - #### `expo`

-  **(boolean)** - works with [Expo Go](https://docs.expo.dev/get-started/expo-go/) — an open-source sandbox app, without using [dev clients](https://docs.expo.dev/develop/development-builds/introduction/) or [prebuild](https://docs.expo.dev/workflow/continuous-native-generation/) (any library can be used with dev clients and prebuild).
+  **(boolean)** - works with [Expo Go](https://docs.expo.dev/get-started/expo-go/) — an open-source sandbox app, without using [dev clients](https://docs.expo.dev/develop/development-builds/introduction/) or [prebuild](https://docs.expo.dev/workflow/continuous-native-generation/).

+  > **Any** library can be used with Expo, if you use dev clients and prebuild.

 #### 🖥️ Out-of-tree Platforms

+> [!IMPORTANT]
-> **Note** Adding out-of-tree platforms support requires an example or link to the app which uses the library on the given platform.
+> Adding out-of-tree platforms support requires an example or link to the app which uses the library on the given platform.

 - #### `windows`
   **(boolean)** - can be used with [`react-native-windows`](https://github.com/microsoft/react-native-windows).